 There is an intellectual character within Jewish culture that is very influential in American life.
 The 92nd Street Y is one of the places in New York City where world-class artists announce and promote their latest works, or give retrospective looks back at history.

-You find events at the 92nd Street Y like the Spaniard Ferran Adrià, one of the world’s most influential chefs, talking about his new book; or Fern Mallis, the founder of New York Fashion Week, talking with legendary Italian fashion icon Valentino about his legacy.
+You find events like the Spaniard Ferran Adrià, one of the world’s most influential chefs, talking about his new book; or Fern Mallis, the founder of New York Fashion Week, talking with legendary Italian fashion icon Valentino about his legacy.

-When Puerto Rican-American Jennifer Lopez announced her new book True Love, she did it at the 92nd Street Y in a conversation with Hoda Kotb, the Emmy® Award-winning Egyptian-American television personality.
+When Puerto Rican-American Jennifer Lopez announced her new book True Love, she did it here in a conversation with Hoda Kotb, the Emmy® Award-winning Egyptian-American television personality.

 Jazz in July

 The 92nd Street Y hosts New York City’s summer jazz festival, Jazz in July.
 World-renowned jazz pianist Bill Charlap runs it these days.
 He took over from Dick Hyman.
 Great artists play the Festival every year.

-The roots of Jazz are Black and Latin from the Caribbean.
+The roots of jazz are African and Latin from the Caribbean.
 The ferry from New Orleans to Havana used to run twice a day.
 Jazz in July presents mostly Jewish artists.
 Their jazz has an Eastern European tinge.
 It’s sort of Bartok meets Marsalis.
 It’s definitely something you want to hear.

 92nd Street Y Guitar Institute